 Organisations dedicated to the protection of the nocturnal sky:

-Organisation like the Royal Astronomical Society of Canada (RASC), the International Dark Sky Association (IDA) in the USA and also the UNESCO Starlight Reserve on the Canary Islands have established programmes and awards for the protection for the night sky and the natural nocturnal landscape.
-In many countries, such as Germany, Great Britain and Hungary, there are areas where the night sky has been specially protected for some years now.
+Organisations such as Dark Sky International (DSI) in the USA, the Royal Astronomical Society of Canada (RASC) and the UNESCO Starlight Initiative, based in the Canary Islands, have launched programmes and awards specifically designed to protect the night sky and the natural night landscape.
+In many countries, including Austria, there have been areas where the night sky has been protected for several years now.

 Grossmugl on the Milky Way: